jamilcse13/NewsfeedPortal/readme.md

 - You can SignUp and SignIn from news directory or home directory
 - After signing in, you will land to home page from where you can SignOut or go to news page
 - You can also Reset your password from SignIn page if you forgot you password
+- You can not visit *news/user-news/* and *settings* url's page without signin.
+If you visit those url's, you will redirected to signin page